jonduan/academic-kickstart/content/home/teaching.md

 +++

+* Instructor for ECON345 Applied Econometrics 2019 Summer UVic.

 * Help to develop teaching material for a new Computational Economics Course.
  -  Organize teaching materias;
  -   Translate Matlab code into Python;
  -  Implement numerical algorithms in Python;
  -  Visualize the key concepts in Python.

 * Lab Instructor for Economics 501 and 546, graduate level Macroeconomics and Econometrics.

 * Teaching R, EViews, Matlab, and Maple for data analysis and econometrics analysis.